NathanaelSpecht/Engine/README.md

 Hello and welcome to Trees in Space!
 This is my game engine.
+Well, the functions needed to get one working at least.

 If you're looking for API documentation, check the `docs` folder.

 Installation instructions are in `docs/INSTALL.md`.

-The current major version and its major changes can be found in `docs/CHANGELOG.md`.
+The current version and its major changes can be found in `docs/CHANGELOG.md`.
 Check the git log for a detailed list of changes.